Reviews You Can Rely On

 • Weight (15% weighting)

-Our expert panel consists of gear testers Jediah Porter and Ian Nicholson; both international certified IFMGA/American Mountain Guides.
-Jed is based in the Eastern Sierra leads adventures that range from rock climbing to ski mountaineering.
+Our expert panel consists of gear testers Jediah Porter, Ian Nicholson, and Zach Joseph Lovell; all three of them are international certified IFMGA/American Mountain Guides.
+Jed is based in the Eastern Sierra and leads adventures that range from rock climbing to ski mountaineering.
 Ian is based in the Pacific Northwest, where wet weather is a regular occurrence.
-He estimates that over the last two decades, he has donned rain gear over 2,000 days.
-When they aren't guiding, Jed and Ian spend most of their time pursuing their own outdoor objectives.
+Zach lives, works, and plays in a variety of climates, from Colorado to Alaska to Europe, and spends plenty of time in the rain and snow.
+When they aren't guiding, Jed, Ian, and Zach spend most of their time pursuing their own outdoor objectives.
 This team knows the value of having the right gear and is no stranger to unpredictable and inclement weather.

 Analysis and Test Results